heupel/javascript-node.tmbundle/README.md

 ## Credits

-The Node.JS TM Bundle is currently authored by Dr Nic Williams.
+The Node.JS TM Bundle was originally authored by Dr Nic Williams.
 Contributors and co-maintainers are welcome.

 * **Dr Nic**      - Author/Main contributor
+* **Al Altken**   - Updated when createChildProcess was deprecated in favor of spawn
+* **Tony Heupel** - Created new Run command that looks like the Ruby run window with nicely formatted output and excexeptions, including code output and links directly to the offending line and position.

 ## License

-Copyright (c) 2009-2010 Dr Nic Williams, Mocra
+Copyright (c) 2009-2011 Dr Nic Williams, Mocra, Tony Heupel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal